-Average Teacher Salary is the sum of the salaries for all classroom teachers, divided by the number of full-time equivalent classroom teachers.
+Average Teacher Salary is the sum of the total teachers work location base salary divided by the teacher full-time equivalent.

 Average Teaching Experience is the sum of the years of teaching experience for all full-time equivalent classroom teachers in the district, divided by the total number of full-time equivalent classroom teachers.